- Minimum GPA: 2.5

 Students will take an intensive course at the beginning of the semester for approximately 1 month.
 Students’ proficiency level for the intensive course is determined by a placement test taken upon arrival to Granada.
 After the intensive course is completed, students will take another placement test to determine their level for the regular semester courses.

 The regular semester will consist of 5 courses, and all students will take Notions of Spanish Grammar and Spanish Speaking and Writing Skills at their respective language levels.
 Each student will also take Islamic Culture in Spain, taught in either English or Spanish, depending on placement.
 Students will then be able to choose two additional elective courses, taught in English or Spanish.
 If students place at the High Intermediate level or above, they will take all courses, including the electives, in Spanish.
 Students at the Intermediate level will take Islamic Culture in Spain and their two electives in English.
+Placement levels are determined upon arrival and after the 1 month Intensive Spanish course and so cannot be guaranteed.

 Housing and Meals